 Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
-Intel is a trademark of Intel Corporation in the U.S. and other countries.
+Intel and RealSense are trademarks of Intel Corporation in the U.S. and other countries.
 Microsoft and Windows are trademarks of the Microsoft group of companies.